The History of Roster Expansion - Evolution of Registration Systems

 The Basic Structure of NPB's Registration System

 NPB's player registration system consists of a two-tier structure: roster registration and active player registration.
 Roster registration sets the upper limit of players a team can hold, capped at 70 per team as of 2024.
-Active player registration (the so-called bench roster) defines the players who can actually participate in games, set at 29 as of 2024 (13 pitchers, 16 position players) as the standard.
+Active player registration defines the players eligible for top-league games, set at 31 as of 2026 (with 26 dressing for each game).
 This two-tier structure is a rational mechanism separating team player holdings from game operations, but the numbers have evolved over time.
 The roster registration limit is directly connected to team management scale and player development policies, with expansion meaning increased personnel costs.
 The active player registration limit directly affects tactical breadth in games, particularly having significant impact on pitcher deployment.

 Historical Evolution of Bench Roster Sizes

 NPB's bench roster sizes have been gradually expanded throughout the league's history.
 The bench roster of 25 players at the start of the two-league system in the 1950s came under expansion pressure as pitcher specialization advanced.
 By the 1990s, the division of pitcher roles into starters, middle relievers, and closers became clear, increasing the number of pitchers needed in the bullpen.
-In 2005, the active player registration was expanded from 25 to 28, and further to 29 in 2024.
+After operating at 28 for many years, the active roster was expanded to 29 in 2019 and to 31 in 2020.
 This expansion was supported from the perspective of preventing pitcher overwork and protecting player health.
 However, there is also criticism that expanding bench rosters leads to longer game times.
 The argument is that increased pitching changes slow game tempo and break spectator concentration.
 Setting bench roster sizes is built on the balance between the conflicting demands of protecting player health and maintaining game quality.

 Introduction of the Development Player System and Roster Expansion